-The Virtual Brain is an open-source, multi-scale, multi-modal brain simulation platform.
-In this lesson, you get introduced to brain simulation in general and to The Virtual brain in particular.
-Prof. Ritter will present the newest approaches for clinical applications of The Virtual brain - that is, for stroke, epilepsy, brain tumors and Alzheimer’s disease - and show how brain simulation can improve diagnostics, therapy and understanding of neurological disease.
+The Virtual Brain (TVB) is an open-source, multi-scale, multi-modal brain simulation platform.
+In this lesson, you get introduced to brain simulation in general and to TVB in particular.
+This lesson also presents the newest approaches for clinical applications of TVB - that is, for stroke, epilepsy, brain tumors, and Alzheimer’s disease - and show how brain simulation can improve diagnostics, therapy, and understanding of neurological disease.

-The concept of neural masses, an application of mean field theory, is introduced as a possible surrogate for electrophysiological signals in brain simulation.
-The mathematics of neural mass models and their integration to a coupled network are explained.
-Bifurcation analysis is presented as an important technique in the understanding of non-linear systems and as a fundamental method in the design of brain simulations.
-Finally, the application of the described mathematics is demonstrated in the exploration of brain stimulation regimes.
+This lesson explains the mathematics of neural mass models and their integration to a coupled network.
+You will also learn about bifurcation analysis, an important technique in the understanding of non-linear systems and as a fundamental method in the design of brain simulations.
+Lastly, the application of the described mathematics is demonstrated in the exploration of brain stimulation regimes.

-The simulation of the virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved results in clinics.
-The fundamentals of epilepsy are explained.
-On this basis, the concept of epilepsy simulation is developed.
+In this lesson, the simulation of a virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved clinical results.
+You will learn about the fundamentals of epilepsy, as well as the concepts underlying epilepsy simulation.
 By using an iPython notebook, the detailed process of this approach is explained step by step.
 In the end, you are able to perform simple epilepsy simulations your own.

-The practical usage of The Virtual brain in its graphical user interface and via python scripts is introduced.
-In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator and the provided analyses.
-The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of The Virtual brain.
+This lesson introduces the practical usage of The Virtual Brain (TVB) in its graphical user interface and via python scripts.
+In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator, and the provided analyses.
+The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of TVB.

-Colt Steele provides a comprehensive introduction to the command line and 50 popular Linux commands.
-This is a long course (nearly 5 hours) but well worth it if you are going to spend a good part of your career working from a terminal, which is likely if you are interested in flexibility, power, and reproducibility in neuroscience research.
+This lesson provides a comprehensive introduction to the command line and 50 popular Linux commands.
+This is a long introduction (nearly 5 hours), but well worth it if you are going to spend a good part of your career working from a terminal, which is likely if you are interested in flexibility, power, and reproducibility in neuroscience research.
 This lesson is courtesy of freeCodeCamp.